Honolulu Wrongful Death Attorney

 A variety of companies, organizations, and persons may be legally liable in this type of claim.
 For example, if a car accident results in death and the collision was caused by one of the drivers, the driver could be considered negligent and therefore responsible for damages.
 A manufacturer or distributor may be held responsible if a death is caused due to the use of a dangerously defective piece of equipment or product.

 The most important factor in determining who can be sued during a wrongful death claim is liability.
 Deliberate or negligent behavior resulting in the avoidable death of the plaintiff must be established before the case can continue.
 Nearly any negligent party whose actions contributed to the death can be held accountable in a wrongful death claim.
 Our Honolulu Personal Injury Attorneys at Potts & Potts can help you determine if negligence is a factor in the loss of your loved one.

 There are multiple types of damages that may be available to those affected in a wrongful death.
 These fall into three primary categories:

 - Economic.
 Economic damages deal solely with the financial loss resulting from the death.
 Generally, these cover costs the deceased would have paid.
 Often, this compensation will cover things such as medical expenses, funeral costs, lost wages and benefits, or the loss of excess earnings.

 - Non-economic.
 Non-economic damages include factors such as the deceased’s conscious pain and suffering, mental anguish, loss of consortium, including care, love, training, protection, or loss of support.

 - Punitive.
 These types of damages exist to punish the defendant for intentional, willful or wanton conduct causing the death of the plaintiff.

-Call the Law Office of Dennis W. Potts at (808) 537-4575 for compassionate advice on wrongful death cases.
-He understands the difficulty of these decisions in the aftermath of a loss and can ensure you are treated justly.
+Call Potts & Potts at (808) 537-4575 for compassionate advice on wrongful death cases.
+They understand the difficulty of these decisions in the aftermath of a loss and can ensure you are treated justly.